JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 **Operation**

 The temperature at a particular level is used to compute the temperature at the adjacent level (upwards) in the profile.
-The calculation assumes that the temperature-pressure relationship followes the dry adiabatic lapse rate.
+The calculation assumes that the temperature-pressure relationship follows the dry adiabatic lapse rate.
-If the obsersved temperature at the adjacent level is lower than the calculated temperature by more than a particular amount (\ :code:`ULCheck_SuperadiabatTol`) the level is flagged.
+If the observed temperature at the adjacent level is lower than the calculated temperature by more than a particular amount (\ :code:`ULCheck_SuperadiabatTol`) the level is flagged.
-This check is only applied to levels whose pressure is larger than a minimum threshold (\ :code:`ULCheck_PBThresh`) and lower by a certain amount (\ :code:`ULCheck_PBThresh`) than the surface pressure.
+This check is only applied to levels whose pressure is larger than a minimum threshold (\ :code:`ULCheck_MinP`) and lower by a certain amount (\ :code:`ULCheck_PBThresh`) than the surface pressure.

 **Summary of yaml parameters**